EvanSSwanson/final-solo-project-m1/README.md

 This rendition of Rock Paper Scissors is a web-based application that allows a user to play both classic rock-paper-scissors and a 5-way elemental version against a computer.
 This application employs HTML, CSS, and JavaScript.

+## Installation Instructions:
+- Clone [this repo](https://github.com/EvanSSwanson/final-solo-project-m1) to your local computer
+- Navigate to this folder in your terminal
+- Run the command: open index.html

 ## Preview of App:

 ![Brief features gif](https://media.giphy.com/media/bruZQD9VgdisRTRk0n/giphy.gif)